phoenixframework/phoenix/F_templates.md

   haml: PhoenixHaml.Engine
  ```

 At the root of our application, we need to run `mix do deps.get, compile` to bring in phoenix_haml.
+If there are compiler errors saying that different versions of Phoenix are required for our app and phoenix_haml, we'll need to update the Phoenix dependency in `deps/phoenix_haml/mix.exs` to match the version of Phoenix that we're using.

 When we have phoenix_haml compiled into our application, we can convert our `test.html.eex` from an Eex template into a Haml one.